indykiss/DataStructures-Algos/Progress.md

 ## Methodology for counting algos:
 Found 70 by guesstimating/ counting commits from mid-Oct to end of Oct.
 1 commit = 1 problem.
 Found 40 uniq by comparing this repo at end of Oct with mid-Oct.
 See search tracker spreadsheet to check out list of uniq algos (just copied and pasted all the .js files from directory).
 Did ~120 code commits in Oct, more heavy in 2nd half of Oct.

+# ----------------------------------------------#

+# Upcoming:
+* Onsite #1 in April.ish?
+TBD
+* Onsite #2 pushed to June.
+But probably bad, might need to reschedule back to being sooner depending on onsite #1

+# ----------------------------------------------#

+// To be deleted :
+Day of April onsite, if it goes well, email recruiter immediately.
+Drafted bc I will be all over the place mentally:
+"Hi!
+Sorry to be all over the place with scheduling.
+After our last connect, a recruiter at X co/ a FAANG reached out to start the process.
+Their timeline was really fast, so just had their onsite today.
+I think it went well, but haven't heard back yet.
+I know timelines can be tricky.
+I love your mission of "X" and loved chatting w/ your engineers; you're my 1st pick.
+Super sorry to ask- but would it be possible to move onsite scheduled in June to be sooner?
+Maybe next week or the week after if possible?
+If not possible, pls let me know the soonest we can schedule.
+Thanks for your time XO"

+If not, no worries, keep studying.